radek-drw/Portfolio/README.md

 ### Contact Section

-- **Form Validation**:
+#### Form Validation

 - Each input is validated upon clicking the submit button.
 - If an input is not filled, a message is displayed indicating which input needs attention.
 - Inputs have placeholders that move to the top when clicked (using CSS focus).
 - If an input is not filled and loses focus, the placeholder and bottom border return to their original state.

-- **Form Submission**:
+#### Form Submission

-  - When all fields are filled, the form submission is sent to the website owner's email address using PHP and PHPMailer with Composer.
+- **Email Submission**: When all fields are filled, the form submission is sent to the website owner's email address using PHP and PHPMailer with Composer.
+- **SMTP Integration**: All sensitive data in the PHP file is storred in a `config.php` file.
-  - The form is checked on the server side again for validation to ensure all fields are correctly filled.
+- **Server-Side Validation**: The form undergoes server-side validation to ensure all fields are correctly filled, mirroring client-side validation.
-  - In case of server errors, the user receives a message displayed as a 'toast' (popup message).
-  - If there is no internet connection when the form is submitted, the user gets a warning message displayed as a 'toast'.
+- **Error Handling**: Users receive toast messages for server errors or internet connection issues.
-  - An animation is shown while waiting for the server response during form submission.
+- **Submission Animation**: An animation is shown while waiting for the server response during form submission.
 Once a positive response is received, the animation disappears.
-  - All sensitive data in the PHP file is hidden in a `config.php` file.

 ### General